 Introducing the Dance for Media Arts program

-Program architect and director: Halle Clark
+Program director: Halle Clark

 What is Dance for Media arts?

 Most dance training programs focus on concert dance — the creation of ballet, modern dance, jazz, and contemporary dance performances that will be seen by an audience of ticket buyers.